Even Function in Excel

 It will return, “Odd.”
 Similarly, you can drag it to the rest of the cells.

 This can be alternatively done by using the ISEVEN in excel.
-This function returns TRUE and FALSE statement
+It returns TRUE and FALSE statements.

 In this example, suppose you have a list of items needed to be packed.
 Similar items will be packed together.
 The items can be packed in a pair.
 You need to order the number of packing materials required for each item.
 As a precaution, you decide to order an extra packing material for each item.

 The syntax for an item C4 and its quantity in D4, the syntax is given as: